By Kirra Grimes

-SOUTH Gippsland kids are set to get an even better start in life with the introduction of government-funded three-year-old kindergarten next year – only one of six shire areas to offer the funding.
+SOUTH Gippsland kids are set to get an even better start in life with the introduction of government-funded three-year-old kindergarten next year.

 Childcare centres across the region will be offering up to 15 hours of subsidised three-year-old kinder per week from 2020, with enrolments opening last Thursday, August 1.